 In EYFS grammar forms part of the ELG for writing so is taught as part of their writing sessions (See EYFS statutory framework and EYFS policy for further clarification).

 At Bournemouth Park we follow the Skills Builders scheme of work from Rising Stars.
-Children have a 30 minute Grammar lesson 3 times a week, alongside two 30minute spelling lessons twice a week.
+Children have explicit grammar and spelling sessions taught during the week with this learning embedded throughout their English lessons.
 Children cover the appropriate age related spelling patterns and grammar outlined in the National Curriculum.

 Non- negotiables such as capital letters and basic punctuation should be reinforced at every opportunity.
 Staff should use correct grammar and Standard English at all times.